To the Members of LIC Housing Finance Limited

 Pursuant to Section 186(11) of the Companies Act 2013 loans made guarantee given orsecurity provided by a housing finance company in the ordinary course of its business areexempted from disclosure in the Annual Report.

 All Related Party Transaction that were entered during the financial year were in theordinary course of the business of the Company and were on arm's length basis.
 There wereno materially significant related party transaction entered by the Company with PromotersDirectors key managerial personnel or other persons which may have a potential conflictwith the interest of the Company.
 All such Related Party Transactions are placed beforethe Audit committee for approval wherever applicable.
-Prior approval as per SEBI(LODR) is also obtained from Audit Committee for the RelatedParty Transactions which are of repetitivenature as well as for ordinary course ofbusiness.
+Prior omnibus approval as per SEBI(LODR) is also obtained from Audit Committee for such transactions which are of repetitivenature as well as in the ordinary course of business.

 The Related Party Transactions Policy and Procedures as reviewed by Audit Committee andapproved by Board of Directors is uploaded on the website of the Company and is annexed asAnnexure 3 to this report.

 Rs.
 383.54 crore is proposed to be paid by way of dividend to shareholders of theCompany i.e. Rs.
-7.60 per equity share of face value of '2/- per share.
+7.60 per equity share of face value of Rs.
+2/- per share.

 A. Conservation of energy

-The Company has replaced models of computers printers and other equipment which wereconsuming between 50 to 90percent more energy than energy-efficient models.
+(i) The steps taken and impact on conservation of energy- The Company has replacedmodels of computers printers and other equipment which were consuming between 50 to 90percent more energy than energy-efficient models.
 This has ensured reduction in energyconsumption and resultant saving in costs.

 Electronics such as computers and copy machines are plugged out at the end of day orafter office hours in order to save energy as mere turning off or shutting down does notsave energy completely.

 (ii) The steps taken by the Company for utilizing alternate sources of energy- TheCompany is in the process of exploring use of alternate source of energy.

 (iii) The capital investment on energy conservation equipments- None

 B. Technology absorption

-(i) The efforts made towards technology absorption - Not applicable.
+(i) The efforts made towards technology absorption Not applicable.

 (iii) In case of imported technology (imported during the last three years reckonedfrom the beginning of financial year)- Not applicable.

-(a) The details of technology imported - Not applicable.
+(a) The details of technology imported Not applicable.

-(b) The year of import - Not applicable.
+(b) The year of import Not applicable.

 (c) Whether the technology has been fully absorbed Not applicable

-(d) If not fully absorbed areas where absorption has not taken place and the reasonthereof - Not applicable.
+(d) If not fully absorbed areas where absorption has not taken place and the reasonthereof Not applicable.

 (iv) The expenditure incurred on Research and Development Not applicable.

 C. Foreign Exchange Earnings and Outgo-